Adityas: Sun worship festivals

 The sun is prayed to by South Indians during the harvest festival.
 In Tamil Nadu, the Tamil people worship the sun god during the Tamil month of Thai, after a year of crop farming.
 The month is known as the harvesting month and people pay respects to the sun on the first day of the Thai month known as Thai pongal, or Pongal, which is a four-day celebration.
-It is one of the few indigenous worship by the Tamil people irrespective of religion.
+It is one of the few indigenous forms of worship by the Tamil people irrespective of religion.